1926 Miami Hurricanes football team

-The 1926 Miami Hurricanes football team represented the University of Miami during the 1926 college football season.
+The 1926 Miami Hurricanes football team was an American football team that represented the University of Miami as an independent during the 1926 college football season.
+In their first year under head coach Cub Buck, the team compiled a 8–0 record.
+Miami played their home games at University Stadium in Coral Gables, Florida.
 The team was only a freshman team, but was the first to play football for the university.

 Before their first season began, plans for a 50,000-seat stadium were proposed by Bowman Foster Ashe, the university's first president.
 Work began on a temporary, 8,000-seat structure when on September 17, 1926, a hurricane destroyed much of South Florida, killing more than 130 people, and removing the plans for a football stadium.
 This postponed the season, but also gave the team its nickname, the Miami Hurricanes.